sunilha/flow-log-parser/README.md

-## Log Parser
+## Flow Log Parser

 Java program to parse flow log data and map each row to a tag based on lookup table.
 The lookup table is defined as a csv file, and it has 3 columns, dstport,protocol,tag.
 The dstport and protocol combination decide what tag can be applied.

-This is a simple Java program with gradle build tool and no usage of external libraries apart from junit for unit testing.
+This is a simple Java project with gradle build tool and no usage of external libraries apart from junit for unit testing.

 ### Pre-requisites
 Java 21